 In 1997, producer and writer David E. Kelley delivered two new TV shows.
 Fox aired Ally McBeal and ABC got The Practice.
 The former was the bigger hit, but the latter showed a side of Kelley that was somewhat surprising.
-Audiences were familiar with the goofy antics of his previous shows, but they were perhaps not prepared for the earnestness of The Practice.
+Audiences were familiar with the goofy antics of his previous shows, but they were perhaps not prepared for the sobriety of The Practice.
 With the other shows, Kelley wanted to make us laugh.
 With this one, he wanted us to get angry, perhaps even cry, but above all, care.

-Well, there was plenty of craziness on The Practice too.
+Not that there wasn’t plenty of craziness on The Practice too.
 Bobby Donnell (Dylan McDermott) was the young, idealistic attorney who together with a partner, Eugene Young (Steve Harris), had started his own law firm in Boston.
 The office was small and located in a rather shabby building.
 The duo’s associate attorneys were Ellenor Frutt (Camryn Manheim), Lindsay Dole (Kelli Williams) and Jimmy Berluti (Michael Badalucco); receptionist Rebecca Washington (Lisa Gay Hamilton) eventually got a law degree as well.
 The firm took both civil and criminal cases, but the latter is what made them notorious.
 They quickly gained a reputation for being dishonest (which wasn’t quite true), but effective.
-They were indeed idealists, fighting for anyone they thought was innocent, but they also needed to keep the firm afloat financially and wouldn’t say no to the scumbags.
+The lawyers were indeed idealists, fighting for anyone they thought was innocent, but they also needed to keep the firm afloat financially and wouldn’t say no to the scumbags.

 They also couldn’t resist developing the infamous “Plan B” strategy, where they would point a finger at someone close to their client and make the jury think it was at least possible that that person could have committed the crime.
 Helen Gamble (Lara Flynn Boyle) was conflicted.
 She was an assistant district attorney who often clashed with this firm, but she also once had a relationship with Bobby and liked him and his associates a lot.
 Her character was much like the audience; you certainly sympathized with these people, but knew their methods were, to put it mildly, in the gray zone between legal and illegal.